 Eligibility rotates through a three-year cycle:

-The deadline to submit via the Chorus America Application Portal (CAAP) is January 29, 2016 at 5PM.
+The deadline to submit via the Chorus America Application Portal (CAAP) is Thursday, January 26, 2023 at 11:59PM ET.

 A complete application includes: